:npm-deps to be true as well as falseReleasing this to support nREPL changes

 https://github.com/bhauman/lein-figwheel/issues/428 popped up.
 Strange

-things where happening when wrap-reload
+things where happening when wrap-reload was being used in an

-embedded :ring-handler
+embedded :ring-handler.

 There is so little routing functionality in Figwheel that I just replaced the Compojure routing with simple Ring middleware.
 This is much more predictable and has the added advantage of removing another dependency from Figwheel.

-If the behavior of your :ring-handler
+If the behavior of your :ring-handler changes (routes not being

 resolved, bad/missing HTTP headers etc.) please let me know.